 TWICE COOKED PORK RIBS WITH A MEMPHIS STYLE BBQ GLAZE

-One thing that is pretty typically picturesque at my place over summer, is the boys standing around our humble coal Webber BBQ on the deck, getting smoked out, watching meat cook, arms crossed with a beer tucked in arm too.
+One thing that is pretty typically picturesque at my place over summer, is the boys standing around our humble coal Webber BBQ on the deck, getting smoked out, watching meat cook, arms crossed with a beer tucked in the arm too.
 We live surrounded by thick kiwi bush and with lots of native trees around - so if you don't get a mozzie bite (or ten) you know it's not warm enough!
 Growing up as a kid, we used to have a tiny little portable coal BBQ that my Dad would keep in the car over summer.
 I remember often going to the beach (usually Porangahau beach in Hawke's Bay) and Dad cooking sausages on it, or pūpū ('cat's eyes' shellfish) in a pot for Mum that we had collected from the rocks, cooked in seawater.
-Those humble little coal BBQ's have a nostalgic trump card for me and they give so much more flavour to the food that the gas BBQ's I think.
+Those humble little coal BBQ's have a nostalgic trump card for me and they give so much more flavour to the food than the gas BBQ's I think.

 These free-range pork BBQ ribs have a sticky homemade BBQ sauce glaze.
 They are twice cooked, first slow-cooked in the oven in pineapple juice to get that sweet, soft and falling off the bone.
 Then they are basted with a spicy sticky Memphis style glaze, added to the hot BBQ to infuse with flavour and give them that crust we all want on meat (right?)
 Soft on the inside, the sticky and charred flavour on the outside - HECK YES!